What are the testicles?

 Can testicular cancer be cured?

 Testicular cancer is very curable.
 While a cancer diagnosis is always serious, the good news about testicular cancer is that it is treated successfully in 95% of cases.
-If treated early, that number rises to 98%.
+If treated early, the cure rate rises to 98%.
 Although a man’s risk of getting it is 1 in 263, his chance of dying from the disease is only about 1 in 5,000.

 What are the risk factors for developing testicular cancer?